llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 ### Executable Directive Placement ###

-`acc update` may not be an immediate substatement of any other statement including another directive but not including a labeled statement.
+`acc update`, `acc enter data`, or `acc exit data` may not be an immediate substatement of any other statement including another directive but not including a labeled statement.
 Notes:

-* Enclosing the `acc update` in a compound statement works around this restriction.
+* Enclosing the directive in a compound statement works around this restriction.
 * This restriction is consistent with Clang's OpenMP support and thus facilitates translation to OpenMP.